-To live in the light means to live in honesty, pure and simple, to be transparent, to not have part of us hidden as a dark damage to us and to those we love.
+To live in the light means to live in honesty, pure and simple, to be transparent, to not have part of us hidden as a dark secret.

 All conversion and recovery programs worthy of the name are based on bringing us to this type of honesty.
 We move towards spiritual health precisely by flushing out our sickest secrets and bringing them into the light.